BethVogel/Red-Hat-Repository/ENUM/Username&Password.md

 - `hashcat -m 0 {hash file} /usr/share/wordlists/rockyou.txt`

 **Johntheripper**
-- `john --format=NT --wordlist=/usr/share/wordlists/rockyou.txt bluehashes.txt`
+- `john --format=NT --wordlist=/usr/share/wordlists/rockyou.txt hashes.txt`
 - Can save the hash into a file called hash and use John the Ripper with rockyou
 - `john hash --format=krb5asrep`
 - update above to be whatever hash format, this is for kerberos